What are the important dates for the application period?

 Yes, please click here for a list of scholarships.
 As you complete the online application, you will answer questions about your residency, school, grade point average, major and other factors.
 You will need to read eligibility requirements and answer some questions to confirm your interest and eligibility.
 Your application may provide to you different scholarships than it does to your best friend because of your answers to questions.
 If you believe you were not given an opportunity to see a scholarship, but think you would be eligible, please contact us as soon as possible.

 I sent an email link to someone through the online application asking them to respond with a recommendation letter.
 He can’t open the link.
 What should we do?

 A software glitch may be interfering.
 Ask the recommender (the person who is to provide a recommendation letter for you) to either call us (if at least two days before the deadline) and we will send an email link to them OR send the letter to us by mail or email at firstname.lastname@example.org.
 We will attach the letter to your application.
-All letters must be received by us by midnight on the day of the deadline.
+All letters must be received by the foundation at least 24 hours before the on-line deadline.

 Which college expenses can be paid with a scholarship?